F43nd1r/kotlinbard/README.md

 # KotlinBard

-KotlinBard is a kotlin dsl for code generation, built on top of [KotlinPoet](https://github.com/square/kotlinpoet).
+KotlinBard is a kotlin dsl to generate kotlin code, built on top of kotlin-poet [KotlinPoet](https://github.com/square/kotlinpoet).

-Publishing coming (very) soon

 Current features:
 - `createXXX {}` and `addXXX {}` functions to build and add Specs

-This allows you to use KotlinPoet like so:
+This allows you to use generate kotlin code like so:
 ```kotlin
 val file = createFile("", "HelloWorld") {
       val greeterClass = ClassName("", "Greeter")